Sull'aria ... che soave zeffiretto: Music

 The duet is scored for oboe, bassoon, and strings.
-Its time signature is 6/8, its key is B-flat major, and it is 62 bars long; the tempo indication is allegretto.
+The piece is in the key of B-flat major with a time signature of 6/8 and 62 bars long; the tempo indication is allegretto.
 During the first part of the duet (bars 1–37), the Contessa dictates the title and the three lines of the letter and, after a pause, Susanna repeats the lines as she writes them.
 In the second part, Contessa and Susanna read alternate lines slightly overlapping (bars 38–45) until they finish in a true duet with their conclusion.
 The duet has a vocal range from F_{4} to B♭_{5} for Susanna and from D_{4} to G_{5} for the Contessa.